Fossil fuel companies have been driving the climate crisis and delaying action on climate change for decades.

 Interested in campaigning in other faith groups?
 Email email@example.com.

 Want to find our more about the Global Divestment Mobilisation?
-Join one of our webinars!
+Watch recordings of the workshops we organised online!

 Monday 20th March, 7pm